ZhenbangYou/Computer-Systems-Learning-Resources-A-Recommended-List/README.md

-# Computer Systems Learning Resources: A Recommended List
+# Computer Systems Learning Resources: A Recommendation List

 See [here](https://www.overleaf.com/read/txqjnjxyxqqx) for the latest version!